 Damage to the Heat Exchanger

-A clogged furnace air filter will negatively affect the airflow throughout your home and HVAC system.
+A clogged furnace air filter will negatively affect the airflow throughout your house and HVAC system.
 The lack of fresh air in your furnace will cause the heat exchanger to become too warm and deactivate.
-This issue will cause short cycling issues and will make it hard to keep your home warm.
+Dirty filters indirectly cause short cycling issues and will make it hard to keep your home warm.
+We recommend replacing the clogged air filter prior to the summer season to prevent damage to your air conditioner compressor.

 High Heating Bills